It’s time to start purchasing your holiday gifts! We have a big list of local options in our Columbus Gift Guide to work through your shopping list!

 Zoombezi Bay: Any water park lover will be thrilled with a season pass to Zoombezi Bay.
 Passes include admission to The Columbus Zoo and Aquarium and other benefits.
 Passes are usually less expensive if purchased in the winter months.

-COSI: Note: COSI has remained closed through the pandemic, as it’s a high-touch experience.
-Passes purchased won’t start until the attraction reopens, and a gift membership can be activated at a later date.
-There’s never enough time to enjoy all of COSI in a day, so a membership is a perfect way for loved ones to enjoy all of the traveling exhibits, Giant Screen Movies, Planetarium, and all of the regular COSI fun.
+COSI: There’s never enough time to enjoy all of COSI in a day, so a membership is a perfect way for loved ones to enjoy all of the traveling exhibits, Giant Screen Movies, Planetarium, and all of the regular COSI fun.
 While COSI is more geared towards families and kids of all ages, there’s fun to be had for any science lover.

 Franklin Park Conservatory and Botanical Gardens: With every changing exhibits and gardens, plus fun activities each week, cooking classes, and other special events, it’s unlikely someone could get bored with a membership to Franklin Park Conservatory.
 No matter the weather, there will always be plenty of beauty to enjoy.